qeeqbox/social-analyzer/README.md

   --username   E.g. johndoe, john_doe or johndoe9999

 Optional Arguments:
-  --websites    A website or websites separated by space E.g. youtube, tiktokor tumblr --mode        Analysis mode E.g.fast -> FindUserProfilesFast, slow -> FindUserProfilesSlow or special -> FindUserProfilesSpecial
+  --websites    A website or websites separated by space E.g. youtube, tiktok or tumblr --mode        Analysis mode E.g.fast -> FindUserProfilesFast, slow -> FindUserProfilesSlow or special -> FindUserProfilesSpecial
-  --output      Show the output in the following format: json -> json outputfor integration or pretty -> prettify the output --options     Show the following when a profile is found: link, rate, titleor text --method      find -> show detected profiles, get -> show all profiles regardless detected or not, all -> combine find & get
+  --output      Show the output in the following format: json -> json output for integration or pretty -> prettify the output --options     Show the following when a profile is found: link, rate, title or text --method      find -> show detected profiles, get -> show all profiles regardless detected or not, all -> combine find & get
   --filter      Filter detected profiles by good, maybe or bad, you can do combine them with comma (good,bad) or use all --profiles    Filter profiles by detected, unknown or failed, you can do combine them with comma (detected,failed) or use all